Here are some sentences I would love never to hear uttered at a race again:

 You’ve done the prep: got the bike, practiced the skills, and actually signed up for a race!
-But, how do you prepare for race day?
+But, how do you get ready for race day?
 And what do you need to do once you get to the course?
 Race day does take some prep, and navigating the registration table can be a bit daunting if you’ve never done it before, but it quickly becomes routine.

 What should I do the night before a race?